 Addiction is a complex disorder that can affect the recovering individual physically, mentally, psychologically and spiritually.
-While there are some within the recovery community—especially maybe those within the twelve-step community—that may feel treatment facilities shift the focus away from working a day-to-day step programs, there are some things inherent in a treatment facility that can help the recovering addict maintain long-term sobriety.
-While working a twelve-step program may have the highest success rates for recovering alcoholics and addicts, treatment facilities and other longer term options such as the therapeutic communities (i.e. halfway houses) can provide additional benefits that can complement a twelve-step program.
+While there are some within the recovery community—especially maybe those within the twelve-step community—that may feel treatment facilities shift the focus away from working a day-to-day step program, there are some things inherent in a treatment facility that can help the recovering addict maintain long-term sobriety.
+While working a twelve-step program may have the highest success rates for recovering alcoholics and addicts, treatment facilities and other longer-term options such as the therapeutic communities (i.e. halfway houses) can provide additional benefits that can complement a twelve-step program.

 Long-Term Treatment Facilities

 Unlike shorter-term treatment facilities in which the average length of stay can run between four to six weeks, a longer-term treatment facility requires a longer stay in a controlled setting for a period of 90 days or greater.
-These types of facilities offer a multi-faceted approach in treatment and allows the patient more time to deal with the underlying issues that may be impacting their recovery.
+These types of facilities offer a multi-faceted approach to treatment and allow the patient more time to deal with the underlying issues that may be impacting their recovery.
 The underlying philosophy guiding treatment and counseling within the treatment center is the identification of any co-existing psychological disorders as well as providing relapse prevention and recovery techniques.
 Also, those who are in treatment facilities learn the life skills needed to function in their day to day living.

 Treatment for Mental Illnesses

-Treatment facilities are designed in order to help those who may have not had success with other treatment options.
+Treatment facilities are designed in order to help those who may not have had success with other treatment options.
 Many people who struggle with drug and alcohol addiction may suffer from a mental illness such as depression, anxiety or bipolar disorder that was either not seen or diagnosed previously.
 Many treatment centers offer medication-based interventions as well as therapy and counseling-centered interventions in order to stabilize the recovering individual when they re-enter society.

 Therapeutic Communities – Halfway Houses and Sober Living Facilities